PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/WrappingUp.md

 sort: 9
 ---

-# DEPRACTED PAGE IN 2023 --> GOOD FRIDAY IS A DAY OFF

-# Datalab: Client Testing of Wireframe Prototypes
+# Wrapping-Up: Client Testing of Wireframe Prototypes
-The last day of the block, and the last datalab of block C. Time goes fast!
-Today, we're simply going to use our time to make a client presentation where you'll give a demo of your application!
+The last day of the block C. Time goes fast!
+Today, we're simply going to use our time to finalize our client presentation where you'll give a demo of your application!
 We'll have the time to employ all the design and testing techniques we learned the last two weeks as well.

 ## Learning Objectives:
 After this module, you'll be able to demo your prototype to clients.